ryancundiff/clash.js/README.md

 </div>

 ## About
-A simple [Node.js](https://nodejs.org/en) module designed to streamline interactions with the [Clash of Clans API](https://developer.clashofclans.com/#/).
+A lightweight and simple [Node.js](https://nodejs.org/en) module designed to streamline interactions with the [Clash of Clans API](https://developer.clashofclans.com/#/).
 - **Promise-based** for asynchronous handling
 - **Fully object-oriented** for intuitive usage
 - **Predictable abstractions** for ease of development